Important Information for new Dealer Applicants

 - SIMULTANEOUS APPLICATIONS: Retail license application at DoE (3-4 months) & Funding application (3 months)

-- Compulsory TSA Dealer Training (6 weeks) – training will start during the Retail license & Funding application process
+- Compulsory TotalEnergies Dealer Training (6 weeks) – training will start during the Retail license & Funding application process

-If I own land and I want to build my own site, what does TSA require?
+If I own land and I want to build my own site, what does TotalEnergies require?

 New site developments are managed by our Retail Investment Team.